English 110 – Monda

 A short paper, 4 pages, that defines the social problem and its causes, as well as begins to explore its negative consequences.
 For this paper you must use at least three quality sources (i.e. sources that are longer than five pages, well-documented, published by a reputable organization, etc.), two of which should be articles (from scholarly journals, newspapers, or magazines), and one of which should be a book or an in-depth web site (you may use a third article if you can’t find relevant book or web site).

-An expanded paper, 7-8 pages, that expands on the problem’s definition, causes, and consequences, and addresses possible responses or solutions.
+An expanded paper, 7-8 pages, that adds more information on the problem’s definition, causes, and consequences, and presents a new section on possible responses or solutions.
 For this longer paper you must use at least three more quality sources.

-The topic you choose should be one that really interests you, one that allows you to draw upon a range of sources, and one that can be explored in a paper of just 7 to 8 pages in length.
+The topic you choose should be one that you have not written a research paper on before, really interests you, one that allows you to draw upon a range of sources, and one that can be explored in a paper of just 7 to 8 pages in length.
 Remember: you will need to develop an argument or interpretation rather than simply present information from your sources.

 Paper Writing Assistance